wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-elastic-stack.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Check out how to install the Elastic Stack that will be running Elasticsearch, Kibana, and the Wazuh plugin for Kibana.
+  :description: Check out how to install the Elastic Stack to run Elasticsearch, Kibana, and the Wazuh plugin for Kibana.
+Learn more about it in this section.

 .. _build_lab_install_elastic_stack: